 Join the Smile Chain, by ordering some of these “Just Smile” Cards for the kids to hand out to someone who looks like they could use some encouragement.
 This act teaches children to be grateful for even the small things in life, and pay it forward.

 Tree of Gratitude

 Make a Tree of Gratitude you can showcase in your home.
 Watch the tree grow bigger and more beautiful every time you add a touch of gratitude to it.

 ABCs of Thanksgiving

 This is a fun activity for younger children starting to learn their ABCs.
 Complete the chart with something you are thankful for that begins with each letter.

 Cootie Catchers are always lots of fun to play with, but what makes this one even better is that it encourages children to acknowledge all the reasons they have to be grateful.

 Reading is always a great way to learn.
-With so many awesome children’s books on gratitude on the market, there is an endless sea of opportunity to introduce this concept to children during storytime.
-Some good books on thankfulness are: Today I Am Grateful: Adventures in Gratitude, Before You Sleep: A Bedtime Book of Gratitude, and Do You See What I See?
+With so many awesome children’s books on gratitude on the market, there is an endless sea of opportunities to introduce this concept to children during storytime.

 Similar to a Vision Board, a Family Gratitude Board can come to life with images of all of the wonderful aspects of your life you just want to say “Thank you” for.